 “Ten six,” I said to Bobby, letting the man know we were at the scene.

 I leaned over to where Gularte sat taking in the scene before us, his seat belt snapping back from being unclicked.
 I turned the small key that locked the Remington Twelve Gauge pump solidly to its steel dash-mounted security clamp.

 Four ragged but rugged bikers were gathered around one of their bikes.

 Gularte and I exited the Marauder at the same time, leaving both big heavy doors gaping open.

 “We ain’t boys,” the largest of the men replied, as he turned to face us.
 The man was huge, I realized, surprised more by his instantly nasty attitude than his size.
-Not many people, so far in my police experience, except for some few druggies and drunks, confronted police officers with such anger and directed ferocity.
+Not many people, so far in my police experience, except for a few druggies and drunks, confronted police officers with such anger and directed ferocity.

 “I simply asked a question,” I said, breathing in and out deeply, as I tried to be civil again, turning my body ever so slightly, however, in order to expose less of my torso to the men in front of me.

 “Not your problem,” the big man stated, this time quite loudly, before smiling broadly.
 “I see you got them Vietnam veteran haircuts, and all.”